 Dedicated Server Hosting

-In a nutshell, dedicated server hosting can be described at the ‘Rolls Royce’ of the hosting world.
+In a nutshell, dedicated server hosting can be described as the ‘Rolls Royce’ of the hosting world.
 As it ‘says on the tin’, each website within DS hosting has its own server.
 Using the shopping centre analogy, this would be equal to one shop having its own personal shopping centre.
-As you can guess, the performance aspect of DS hosting is second to none, but comes at a price.
+As you can guess, the performance aspect of DS hosting is second to none but comes at a price.
 This area of hosting tends to be on the expensive side when compared to the other methods mentioned earlier.

 Cloud hosting involves the use of multiple servers (a cloud), teaming together to host a group of websites.
 In terms of performance, cloud hosting is one of the best hosting methods available.
 This is mainly due to the availability of the cloud of servers.
 This eliminates the effect of traffic spikes and rapid traffic influxes.
 It does this by diverting the traffic through a network of servers, rather than only having one server to work with.
-In terms of price, this method of hosting is slightly more expensive than shared hosting, but is a lot cheaper than dedicated server hosting.
+In terms of price, this method of hosting is slightly more expensive than shared hosting but is a lot cheaper than dedicated server hosting.

 The explanations of each hosting type are very brief, there’s much more to each as you can imagine!
 The type of hosting that you choose to use is entirely based on how much you are looking to spend.
 Important factors when choosing a type of hosting are, ‘what the purpose of your website is’ (business? pleasure?), and ‘how experienced you are within the world of hosting/websites’.
-In the next part of this series of articles, we will go on to explain a little more about domains and some other aspects around web hosting.
+In the next part of this series of articles, we will go on to explain a little more about domains and some other aspects of web hosting.

-Please feel free to get in touch should you wish to provide a back link to this article…..(or if you just fancy a chat), you can contact us by launching a support ticket (open a ticket) with our hosting department – we will try to get back to you as soon as we can!
+Please feel free to get in touch should you wish to provide a backlink to this article…..(or if you just fancy a chat), you can contact us by launching a support ticket (open a ticket) with our hosting department – we will try to get back to you as soon as we can!

 Powered by BetterDocs